Christian-Eid/TaskWorker/README.md

 # TaskWorker
-Dummy Project To Read from DB into Excel and send it via Email

-This project is intended to be used with OS schedule tasks.
+Dummy Project To Read from SQL Server, Export into Excel and send it via Email This project is intended to be used with OS schedule tasks